Why the NFL's helmet rule won't be game-altering as feared

 The Los Angeles Chargers' Anthony Lynn, one of six head coaches in the room, offered a two-word reaction as he left the meeting.

 "Thank God," Lynn said.
-"I just feel like after [the initial announcement] that we were jumping into this head-first.
+"I just feel like after [the initial announcement] that we were jumping into this headfirst.
 I was like, 'Wow.
 Slow down.
 Let's do this in phases.'"

 Indeed, the NFL's March 27 announcement implied a rule that would push far beyond the scope of the NCAA's controversial targeting prohibition.
 But after sitting in on much of the May 1 meeting, and after interviews with multiple participants, I'm relatively certain it will have less reach than anticipated.
 On multiple occasions that day, competition committee chairman Rich McKay pointed to the language of the rule to derive its intent.